-The concept of ‘channelling’ is one I first heard of in relation to psychics transmitting the thoughts and emotions of the dead.
+The concept of ‘channelling’ is one I first heard of in relation to psychics transmitting the thoughts and emotions of various spirits.

-Most channelling involves the living as well as the dead – falling into the trap of judging yourself according to someone else’s expectations.
+Most channelling involves the living, though – falling into the trap of judging yourself according to someone else’s expectations.

-It’s when you don’t know what’s going on that self-compassion (the subject of my new book, Kindfulness) can go out the window as you drive yourself forward to meet the demands of someone who’s dead or absent.
+It’s when you don’t know what’s going on that self-compassion can go out the window as you drive yourself forward to meet the demands of someone who’s dead or absent.

 If you are critical of your performance even when you succeed are you ‘channelling’ a super-critical person from earlier in your life?

 Maybe someone who never saw the good in what you did but was quick to point out your mistakes?